 Over the last 10 years or so, as our school has become more academically rigorous, the amount of referrals from our feeder schools, Santa Monica High and Malibu High, has consistently dropped.
-Interestingly, the drop out rate at Santa Monica High school was at 5% and remains at 5% even as referrals to Olympic have declined.
-This lack of referrals have led the School board and Superintendent to conclude that Olympic is a neighborhood "school-of-choice," and thus, based on its enrollment, "unpopular."
+Of note, the drop out rate at Santa Monica High school was at 5% and has now increased to 6%, even as referrals to Olympic have declined.